-Martifer believes that the regulations of these two internal committees go beyond the aspects of mere functioning of the bodies, containing reserved content.
-For this reason, it does not make them available to the public.
-However, the main functions and responsibilities of these internal committees are explained throughout this report, see for example number 21.
+Martifer believes that the regulation of this internal committee, as an advisory committee, goes beyond the mere functioning of the bodies, containing a reserved content, which is why it does not make it available to the public.
+However, the main functions and responsibilities of this internal committee are explained in this report, for example in Item 21.

 Recommendation II.2.
-The Company should not adopt mechanisms that hinder the passing of resolutions by shareholders, including fixing a quorum for resolutions greater than that foreseen by law.
+The company should not adopt mechanisms that make decision making by its shareholders (resolutions) more difficult, specifically, by setting a quorum higher than that established by law.

-Article no. 18 of the Company's Articles of Association establishes the rule of a simple majority of the votes to pass corporate resolutions, except when otherwise established by the CCC or the Articles of Association.
-Hence, Martifer considers it has adopted this Recommendation, except as to the provision in the Articles of Association that requires a greater quorum than that foreseen in the CCC for resolutions on the unfair dismissal of Directors.
+Hence, Martifer considers it has adopted this Recommendation, except as to the provision in the Articles of Association that requires a greater quorum than that foreseen in the CCC for resolutions on the unfair dismissal of Board Members.

-The reason for the inclusion in the Articles of Association of a quorum greater that foreseen in the CCC for unfair dismissal of directors was to protect the interests of the Company, namely to mitigate the risk of the Company being obliged to compensate directors for unfair dismissal as laid down in paragraph 5 of article no. 403 of the CCC.
-Indeed, considering the gravity and impact of unfair dismissal of directors, the intention was to avoid the occurrence of such a resolution passed by a simple majority of shareholders as opposed to one based on grounds approved by a more expressive and representative majority of the shareholders.
+The reason for the inclusion in the Articles of Association of a quorum greater than that foreseen in the CCC for unfair dismissal of Board Members was to protect the interests of the Company, namely to mitigate the risk of the Company to be obliged to compensate Board Members for unfair dismissal as laid down in no. 5 of Article no. 403 of the CCC.
+Indeed, considering the gravity and impact of an unfair dismissal of Board Members, the intention was to avoid the occurrence of such a resolution passed by a simple majority of shareholders as opposed to one based on grounds approved by a more expressive and representative majority of the Shareholders.